ablepie/collaborator_demo/cities.md

-my favorite city is Beijing
+my favorite city is NYC